dondibogusky/dondibogusky/README.md

 - 👋 Hi, I’m @dondibogusky
 - 👀 I’m interested in web design, development, and digital marketing.
-- 🌱 I’m currently learning Tailwind CSS, REST, and WordPress.
+- 🌱 I’m currently learning Tailwind CSS, Astro, Vue, Vite, Nuxt, and Webflow.
 - 💞️ I’m looking to collaborate on building modern websites.
-- 📫 How to reach me https://dondibogusky.com
+- 📫 How to reach me - hello @ dondi.cc

 <!---
 dondibogusky/dondibogusky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.